The protected Linux computer must meet requirements listed in the table below.

 - Veeam Agent backs up extended attributes only with the following public namespaces: system, security, trusted, and user.

 - All extended attribute names and values of a file must not exceed 4096 bytes (size of a default ext4 file system block).
 Veeam Agent does not back up attributes exceeding the limit.

 For the kernel version 4.13 or later, if a value of extended attribute exceeds the limit, Veeam Agent uses the ea_inodes feature.
 Backups created using the ea_inodes feature cannot be mounted on kernel versions up to 4.12.

 - Each volume included in a backup must have a unique UUID.

 - Veeam kernel module provide a RAM-based changed block tracking (CBT) mechanism.
 Every time the module is unloaded or Veeam Agent for Linux computer is rebooted, CBT data is reset.
 As a result, Veeam Agent reads the entire data added to the backup scope to detect what blocks have changed since the last job session, and incremental backup requires greater time.

-- Backup of machines used as cluster nodes can be taken only by the veeam-nosnap package.
-For details, see Appendix A. Requirements for veeam-nosnap
+Backup of computers used as cluster nodes can be also performed by nosnap Veeam Agent for Linux.
+For details, see System Requirements for Nosnap Veeam Agent for Linux.

 - Certain limitations for Dell PowerPath configuration apply.
 To learn more, see this Veeam KB article.